active

 Tuberculosis (TB) is one of the world’s deadliest infectious diseases, claiming 1.6 million lives every year.
 Approximately, 95 percent of these deaths occur in low- and middle-income countries.

 Growing resistance to the most commonly-used TB medicines is compounding this challenge.
 In fact, there are more than half a million cases of drug-resistant tuberculosis (DR-TB) every year, and DR-TB now accounts for nearly one-third of all deaths directly attributable to antimicrobial resistance (AMR).
 Just over 150,000 of these patients were diagnosed, meaning there are approximately 350,000 people with DR-TB who do not know they are infected.
 Every person who is not on treatment can infect an additional 15 people over the course of a year, posing a major threat to global health security.
-Disruptions to health systems and diversion of resources caused by the COVID-19 pandemic worsened the situation, resulting in 1.3 million fewer people diagnosed and reported for TB in 2020 than in 2019 and deaths increasing for the first time in a decade.

 Greater innovation is urgently needed – including innovative approaches to reaching patients today and innovation in the lab to develop shorter, simpler and better-tolerated treatment regimens for tomorrow.